meet-projects/Y1YL-Labs/Module2-PairProject.md

 ##  Sessions 3–4

 Now it’s time to build, refine, and get creative!
+**make sure you include a menu of all the functionalities you have in your project for a better user excperince**

 ###  Minimum  Requirements
 - A functional **game loop** with movement between scenes
 - Use of **`.json`** file for your world data
 - Use of **lists** for player inventory or tracking
 - At least **two possible endings** based on player choices or items

 ---